 Michael Herzog is BICOM’s Senior Visiting Fellow and former head of the Strategic Planning Division of the IDF.

-Sima Shine was Deputy Director General of Israel’s Ministry of Strategic Affairs and served as head of research at the Intelligence Division of the Mossad.
+Sima Shine is a Senior Research Fellow at the INSS think tank.
+She was also Deputy Director General of Israel’s Ministry of Strategic Affairs and served as head of research at the Intelligence Division of the Mossad.

 Emily Landau is a Senior Research Fellow at the INSS think tank and has published and lectured extensively on nuclear proliferation, arms control, and regional security dynamics in the Middle East.